core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -14 to -15

+* Recommend a common set of resources for members of a group
+* Clarified use of multicast group in lighting example
 * Rewrite of section "Security policies"
 * Clarify that the "base" parameter text applies both to relative references both in anchor and href